A guide to business electricity half hourly meters

 Suppliers will sometimes drum up business with high-energy consumers by offering them lower unit rates - measured in kilowatt-hours (kWh), the unit rate is the amount you’re charged for the electricity you use.

-When you sign up for a fixed-rate deal, the unit rate is fixed, but your bills will still vary, depending upon the amount of fuel you use.
-Other fixed half-hourly meter charges that will show on your bill include the standing charge - a daily amount charged to cover installation and maintenance of the electricity distribution network, and the distributor’s administration cost - and VAT, which is charged at 20% for high energy consumption businesses.
-To find out how much energy a business like yours should be using, check out the Bionic guide to average energy consumption.
+Other fixed half-hourly meter charges on your bill include the standing charge - a daily amount charged to cover installation and maintenance of the electricity distribution network, and the distributor’s administration cost - and VAT, which is charged at 20% for high-energy consumption businesses.

-You’ll also have to pay availability charges for electricity, to cover investment and maintenance of the electricity network.
+You’ll also have to pay availability charges for electricity to cover investment and maintenance of the electricity network.
 This is charged per unit according to the agreed capacity for that site.

 It’s also worth bearing in mind that while consumption volume and the type of tariff you’re on will have an impact on energy costs, rates will also vary according to the location of your business.

-Is your energy meter affected by P272?
+What is P272?
+Is your meter affected by it?

 P272 is an Ofgem regulation that affects the way electricity suppliers settle electricity consumption for businesses within a specified energy use.
 It means that meters with 05-08 profiles are now settled half-hourly and have been reprofiled as half-hourly meters.